jayjaybillings/cdapi/cdapi/README.md

 This project contains all of the source code for the Cancer Data API web service.

 ## Initial project setup

+This project uses Python Virtual Environments to install all packages and configuration settings on top of the/an existing python installation.
+The virtual environment is configured and accessed with `pipenv`.

 ```sh
 # Install dependencies
 pipenv install --dev